MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 }
 ```

-Add a SaveGameManager class to the cpp to handle opening the file dialogue and saving the file:
+4. Add a SaveGameManager class to **HoloLensWinrtDLL.cpp** to handle the file dialogue and saving the file:

 ```cpp
 class SaveGameManager